zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Basic machine-readable material

-The distribution medium for this program is downloadable files.
-This program is in SMP/E RELFILE format and is installed by using SMP/E. See [Installation instructions](#installation-instructions) for more information about how to install the program.
+The distribution medium for this program is via downloadable files.
+This program is in SMP/E RELFILE format and is installed using SMP/E. See [Installation instructions](#installation-instructions) for more information about how to install the program.

 ### Program publications